UncleSamSwiss/ioBroker.loxone/README.md

 -   `confirm` (wo) Confirm pending alarm
 -   `disable` (wo) Disable control for a certain period of time, no alarms will be executed.
 Setting it to 0 will reenable the Smart Alarm
 -   `startDrill` (wo) Execute test alarm

+### AalEmergency

+Provided by AAL Smart Emergency Button control.

+-   `status` (ro) the ID of the current status
+    -   0 = running, normal operation, waiting for emergency button press
+    -   1 = alarm triggered
+    -   2 = reset input in config asserted, control is shut down
+    -   3 = app has temporarily disabled control
+-   `disableEndTime` (ro) End time for the control to be disabled
+-   `resetActive` (ro) text state with the active reset input (if control is in reset)
+-   `trigger` (wo) trigger an alarm from the app
+-   `quit` (wo) quit an active alarm
+-   `disable` (wo) disable the control for the given time in seconds.
+Set to 0 to start control again if it is disabled

 ### Alarm